-Strategic Sites Viable Wind Speeds Proximity to grid Slopes less than 15 degrees
+Hierarchy Criteria

-Strategic Sites , ,
+Strategic Sites Viable Wind Speeds

-Strategic Sites Slopes less than 15 degrees
+Proximity to grid

-on a region on the
+Slopes less than 15 degrees

 Excludes all cSAC's, SPA's and NHA's

 400 m from properties receiving post (residential and commercial)

-Viable Wind Speeds
+Acceptable in Principle Viable Wind Speeds

 Proximity to grid

 Slopes less than 15 degrees

-Acceptable in Principle Excludes cSAC's and SPA's and avoids most NHA's.
+Excludes cSAC's and SPA's and avoids most NHA's.
 The NHA's included wholly or partly in this designation are listed in Annex A. General Considerations.

 Low population density

 Open for Consideration The wind speeds vary across the remainder of the County, though stronger wind speeds are found on the western part of the County.
 Proximity to the grid and densely populated areas varies throughout this area.

-Large number of natural heritage designations or
+Not Normally Permissible Large number of natural heritage designations or

-Not Normally Permissible Important recreational / tourism area
+Important recreational / tourism area

 Large number of archaeological sites

-HDA and SEA recommended against these area being included.
+HDA and SEA recommended against these areas being included.